slavques/dietology_bot/README.md

    pip install -r requirements.txt
    ```
 2. Create a `.env` file with `BOT_TOKEN` (Telegram token) and optionally
    `OPENAI_API_KEY` for OpenAI integration.
-Set `GOOGLE_API_KEY` and `GOOGLE_CX`
-   if you want to enable product lookups via Google Programmable Search.
-These
-   values are loaded in `bot/config.py`.
 When GPT responds with `"google": true`
-   the bot fetches KBJU data from fatsecret.ru using this search engine.
+   the bot fetches KBJU data directly from fatsecret.ru.
 Set `ADMIN_PASSWORD` for admin access,
    `DATABASE_URL` (defaults to `sqlite:///bot.db`), and `YOOKASSA_TOKEN` for payments here.
 For testing, the
    `SUBSCRIPTION_CHECK_INTERVAL` (in seconds) controls how often subscription
    statuses are checked.
 It is read from `.env` and converted to an integer